oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

 ### Set Up a Cloud Location

-1. To begin this process, you need to navigate to the **Data Load** page in Data Studio.
+1. To begin this process, you need to navigate to the **Data Load** page in Data Studio, from the Database Actions home page.
   ![The Data Studio cards on the Database Actions home page, with the Data Load card selected](images/go-to-dataload.png)
 2. On the **Data Load** main page, click the **Cloud Locations** card so you can define a new connection to your cloud storage system.
   ![The Cloud Locations card in Data Studio](images/cloudlocations.png)